php/php-langspec/spec/10-expressions.md

 Direct and indirect recursive function calls are permitted.

-If *postfix-expression* is a string, this is a [variable function call](13-functions.md#variable-functions).
+If *callable-expression* is a string, this is a [variable function call](13-functions.md#variable-functions).

 If *variadic-unpacking* operation is used, the operand is considered to be a parameter list.